puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 ## The puppet job tool

-Now that you're working across multiple nodes, connecting manually with SSH to trigger Puppet runs may be a bit unwieldly.
+Now that you're working across multiple nodes, connecting manually with SSH to trigger Puppet runs may start to seem a little tedious.
 The `puppet job` tool lets you trigger Puppet runs across multiple nodes remotely.

 Before using this tool, we'll have take a few steps via the PE console to set up authentication through PE's role-based access control system (RBAC).